pulp-platform/spatz/README.md

 - `hw/`

-The `sw/toolchain` directory contains third-party sources that come with their licenses.
+The following directories contains third-party sources that come with their licenses.
 See the respective folder for the licenses used.

+- `sw/snRuntime/vendor`
 - `sw/toolchain/`